 I’m interested in how this really works.
 How much time does it take to set up your online music channel for example?
 And there are so many people (professional or not) making music online, that it can be somewhat overwhelming.

-In the upcoming 4 months (4 blogs in total), I’m going to explore a couple of platforms in different categories to see how they work and hopefully this will answer my questions.
+From the months October to January (4 blogs in total), I will explore a couple of platforms in different categories to see how they work and hopefully this will answer my questions.
 I will write a 5th blog with a conclusion of my findings in the end.

 I need to say this before I start: I’m not a professional journalist or blogger or writer..
 I can only speak from my own experiences and findings, and so they will never be complete.
 It’s simply too complicated to cover everything.
 I hope this article gives you some insight.
 If there is something you miss, or if you have your own experiences with creating an online music career, please share it with us in the comments section!
 We can all learn from each other!